ro0mquy/rtificial/blinkizeuch™/README.md

 * `name`: string containing the name of the variable
 * `uniform`: string containing the name of the uniform variable as accessed in the shader.
 It better be all ascii without spaces or god knows what might happen
 * `type`: string specifying the variable type as a string.
 May be either `bool`, `float` or `color`
-* `varparam` (optional) a string which contains parameters directly passed to AntTweakBar.
+* `varparam`: (optional) a string which contains parameters directly passed to AntTweakBar.
 Refer to [their documentation](http://anttweakbar.sourceforge.net/doc/tools:anttweakbar:varparamsyntax).
-* `defaul`: (optional) specifies the default values to be loaded.
+* `default`: (optional) specifies the default values to be loaded.
 It will also be saved by blinkzeuch once set.
 Please use the correct type. `color`s are represented by an array of three floats between 0 and 1 in RGB format.

 `textures` contains an array of texture-objects.
 These have the following attributes:

-* `path`: the path **relative to the blinkizeuch working directory** to the texture file in png format.
+* `path`: the path **relative to the scene directory** to the texture file in png format.
 * `uniform`: the name of the uniform variable to be accessed in the shader.

 An example: